xmyLydia/java-practice/README.md

 103. Quantifier, Matcher and Pattern, Group pattern, greedy quantifier such as *, lazy quantifier such as *?
 104. Debugger.
 Step over button, step into button, Force step into button, step out button, drop frame button, run to cursor button.
 105. Watch panel.
 Field watch point.
+106. Smart step into in intellij to check specific method when there are multiple methods called in one line.
+Associate source with its third party library.